paalss/ranking-app/README.md

 # Ranking app (work in progress)
 A little web app for ranking your own defined elements, particularly products like books, movies and games.
-I will possibly implement options to import music from Spotify into list items.
+I will possibly implement options to import elements from web API (eg. music from Spotify).

 ![App_interaction](www/app/images/app/app-recording1.gif)

 ## Open web app (serve locally)
-This app isn't puclic on the web, it has to be served locally.
+This app isn't public on the web, it has to be served locally.

 You can choose to either serve this app using Docker or XAMPP.
 For a Docker guide, read further.
 For a XAMPP guide, go to [this sub-directory's README](https://github.com/paalss/Ranking-app/blob/master/www/app/) (Ranking-app/www/app/).